 Training Programme Plan

-Focus group: The training programme is offered for junior/ senior manager.
-The training focuses on the management team because in order to disseminate knowledge and culturally-conscious practice, the management team plays important team in promoting such behaviours and acts as an example for other employers to follow.
+Focus group: The training programme is offered for junior/senior managers.
+The training focuses on the management team because in order to disseminate knowledge and culturally-conscious practice, the management team plays an important team in promoting such behaviours and acts as an example for other employers to follow.

 Proposed Tentative Three-Day Training Programme

 - 9.30 – 10.30: Introduction and Reflection.
-During this period, each participant will introduce about themselves and 5 interesting cultural facts about the regions/ countries that they represent.
-After everyone finishes with the introductions, the facilitator will divide the team into four groups and asking each group to compare and contrast different cultures and their associated practice.
+During this period, each participant will introduce themselves and five interesting cultural facts about the regions/countries that they represent.
+After everyone finishes with the introductions, the facilitator will divide the team into four groups and ask each group to compare and contrast different cultures and their associated practice.
 Each group will send a representative to present their findings.
-The end result of this activity is to help participant recognise that although on the surface, every culture seems to be deeply divided, all culture shares a universal set of common values, which lay the foundation for cooperation.
+The end result of this activity is to help participants recognise that although on the surface, every culture seems to be deeply divided, all culture shares a universal set of common values, which lay the foundation for cooperation.

 - 13.30 – 14.00: Rest and personal time

 - 14.00 – 17.30: Workshop: An expert will present on the topic of cultural dimension, cultural intelligence (including Linguistic Intelligence, Spatial Intelligence, Intrapersonal Intelligence, and Interpersonal Intelligence), and sources of cultural differences (male vs female, individualism vs collectivism, etc.).

 - 18.00 – 19.00: International Dinner: The restaurant serves food from all regions around the world, featuring specialities and delicacies from different places.
 During dinner time, participants are divided into teams of five to prepare for the campfire activities.